 Food Swap – Now nuts are really healthy, but I can never stop at a small handful.
 Try baked chickpea nuts.

 Food Swap – Spaghetti Squash or Zoodles – I eat Zoodles, or zucchini noodles all the time.
 Seriously, the best.
 I especially love them with a tomato sauce.
 Find out how to make and cook them at ‘Popsugar‘.
+And then, find out how to grow tomatoes in pots to have the absolute freshest!

 Food Swap – 100 Calorie Kettle Corn.